 I will see a substitute color as a near match.
 The problem for me is I don’t know what has been switched and where, so I can never trust my eyes.
 I might be looking at the same color as you or I might not.

 It’s at this point that people start pointing at things and asking me the color I see.
 Kids especially like to ask me ‘What color’s the grass?’

 That’s where what I know overrides what I see.
 I know that certain things in life are certain colors.
 I can’t un-see that.
 So I can register some things by context alone.
 If I saw that grass color elsewhere I might get confused.

 I have a favorite fleece that turns out to be grass green and for years I thought it was yellow ochre.

 How Can A Colorblind Artist Paint?

-The problem artists have is mixing color.
-You can’t guarantee that mixing your blue and yellow will always make green.
+The problem artists have is mixing colors.
+You can’t guarantee that mixing your blue and yellow will always make you green.